CarlosUziel/sparkify-airflow/README.md

 ### Data Schema

 The new tables follow a star schema that is better visualized through an Entity Relationship Diagram (ERD).
-The following image shows the ERD of an example PostreSQL database with the final tables defined.
+The following image shows the ERD of an example PostgreSQL database with the final tables defined.

 ![Sparkify ERD](images/ERD.png)